TruddyTheDuddi/loquacious/README.md

 Website project in progress =^._.^=

-**Feel free to check out the live BETA site here: https://loquacious.xyz/**
+**Feel free to check out the live BETA site here: https://loquacious.xyz/** **OR check out the Github (static) version, as it gets updated a lot more: https://truddytheduddi.github.io/loquacious/**

 (Tho I still need to figure out how to link it to the hosting site so it updates automatically...)